A Short Analysis on Women’s Inheritance in Vedas

 The verse speaks for itself.
 This is enough to prove whether women could inherit her paternal wealth or not.
 Svami Satya Prakash Saraswati wrote in the brackets of the verse that the son is the legal inheritor ” (he is the legal inheriter)” Below is the snapshot from his book

-The Hindu law is governed by Mitakshara and Dayabhaga schools of law and not by the Hindu scriptures.
+The Hindu law is governed by Mitakshara and Dayabhaga schools of law.
 In the Hindu Undivided Family (HUF) the head of the family is known as Karta.
 Usually Karta is a male member and only male members enjoy coparcener’s interest.
 After the death of the Karta the eldest son takes the property (as per Manu Smriti), although property can be divided in the presence of Karta as Maharishi Manu himself divided his property among his sons while he was alive.

 Krishna Yajur Veda 3.1.9 Manu divided his property among his sons.